jump to navigation

 We recommend following the chat through TweetChat.
 TweetChat is a website which you log into with your Twitter user account, then you enter a chatroom.
 To enter #litchat, simply type #litchat into the room field that appears on the top of the page.
 One of the cool features TweetChat offers is automatic addition of the hashtag (#litchat), so you won’t forget typing it into the comment window.

-LitChat uses TweetDeck for general use.
-This is an application that you download to your harddrive that allows for easy navigation of your Twitter accounts.
+LitChat uses Hootsuite for general use.
+This is an application that provides easy navigation of your Twitter accounts.

 Hope you’ll stop by and chat with us.
 We’re all book chat, all the time.
 Join us.